 Why does it seem faster?
 Because your brain is fully occupied doing -- and correcting -- your typing, whereas the click and drag takes almost no thought at all, so you feel like you are sitting around and waiting for the computer.
 And you are!
 Except it is doing the job faster than you could -- with the computer sitting around and waiting for you.

-Windows can do everything an older OS like Unix (Linux/OSX) can do, and often faster.
-Windows can do some things those older systems cannot do (like make a full system backup without rebooting, which is a great time-saver), but anything you can program a computer to do on a command line, you can program a computer to do writing a program to do it that you can click on the next time, instead of retyping the same program every time.
+The Windows operating system can do everything an older OS like Unix (Linux/OSX) can do, and often faster.
+Windows can do some things those older systems cannot do (like make a full system backup without rebooting, which is a great time-saver), but anything you can program a computer to do on a command line, you can also program a computer to do by writing a program to do it which you can click on the next time, instead of retyping the same program every time.